Adri96/Haskell-Bitcoin-Price-Guesser/README.md

 3. Get the parsed data, and in the ghci console, write:
   - ``` let values = {all the data parsed and put on an array, shown on (2)} ```
   - ``` evalPoly (iterativePolyFit values) N ``` where N is the day (1, 2,..., 453, 454 ...) you want to get the price guess.

+## SUPPORT

+You can write me at [my e-mail] (adriamunuera@me.com) if you want to share some thoughts about this program or you have any kind of question :smile: